 The Community Oncology Alliance (COA) was founded by community oncologists to protect and foster the quality, affordability, and accessibility of the nation’s cancer care delivery system.
 The members of COA are community oncology practices, both independent and hospital affiliated, with over 6,500 providers representing 950 practices.
 The governance of COA is overseen by a Board of Directors including oncologists and other individuals of the oncology team.

-Suggested contributions to COA from community oncology practices are $2,000 per oncologist and $500 per oncologist to the separate political action committee, COA PAC.
+Suggested contributions to COA from community oncology practices are $2,000 per oncologist.
 The $2,000 per oncologist donation to COA can come from the practice and is partially tax-deductible.
-Donations to COA PAC must be personal contributions from individuals.
 Funds in COA are used to support the outside lobbying team and administrative staff, support a public relations effort, conduct studies, and produce information and materials being used by community oncology practices.
-Funds in COA PAC are being used to support PAC activities with members of Congress.

 Why Support COA?